michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle.md

 ####IK Setup

 To setup a character using IK, we will use a plugin called DUIK.
 This plugin is free, and it is one of the best animation plugins available for After effects.
+You can download the plugin from this link: https://rainboxprod.coop/en/tools/duik/duik-download/

+Here is a step by step of the setup process:

+> IK character setup video